-Yahya will be joined by Carnegie’s Stefan Lehne, author of a recent article that explains why “The EU Remains Unprepared for the Next Migration Crisis”, and Simon Mordue, deputy director-general for migration at DG HOME.
-Charlotte McDonald-Gibson will moderate.
+Yahya was joined by Carnegie’s Stefan Lehne, author of a recent article that explains why “The EU Remains Unprepared for the Next Migration Crisis”, and Simon Mordue, deputy director-general for migration at DG HOME.
+Charlotte McDonald-Gibson moderated.

 Simon Mordue is the deputy director-general for migration at the Directorate General for Migration and Home Affairs of the European Commission.